Position overview Percent time:

-- May be appointed by the department to serve as a subject matter expert to write original online course curriculum and content.
+- May be appointed by the department to serve as curriculum writer/course developer to write original online course curriculum and content.
 Collaborate with the academic department and instructional designer(s) on project deliverables and deadlines, including the online course design/roadmap, learning strategies/activities, and media production/recordings.
 May develop and provide raw original content for the following: the online course syllabus, learning objectives, lecture segments and scripts, reading assignments, assessments/assignments, discussion prompts, course midterm exam(s) or project(s), final exam(s) or project(s), student instructions, etc.

-- 3 or more years of professional and/or academic experience in the course subject areas being considered.
+- 3 or more years of professional or undergraduate-level teaching experience (as the primary instructor) in the course subject.

 - Experience in course development, including creating original academic content such as syllabi, learning objectives, lectures/presentations/scripts, learning activities, assignments, assessments, exams, and quizzes.